Code Red (computer worm): Worm payload

-When scanning for vulnerable machines, the worm did not test to see if the server running on a remote machine was running a vulnerable version of IIS, or even to see if it was running IIS at all.
+When scanning for vulnerable machines, the worm did not test whether the server running on a remote machine was running a vulnerable version of IIS, or even whether it was running IIS at all.
 Apache access logs from this time frequently had entries such as these:

 The worm's payload is the string following the last 'N'.
 Due to a buffer overflow, a vulnerable host interpreted this string as computer instructions, propagating the worm.

 Similar worms

-On the 4th of August 2001, Code Red II appeared.
+On August 4, 2001, Code Red II appeared.
 Although it used the same injection vector, it had a completely different payload.
 It pseudo-randomly chose targets on the same or different subnets as the infected machines according to a fixed probability distribution, favoring targets on its own subnet more often than not.
 Additionally, it used the pattern of repeating 'X' characters instead of 'N' characters to overflow the buffer.

 eEye believed that the worm originated in Makati, Philippines, the same origin as the VBS/Loveletter (aka "ILOVEYOU") worm.